RevolutionPrep/best_practices/README.md

 <a name='annotations'>
 ## Annotations
-  1. Use TODO to note missing features that should be added at a later date.
+* Use `TODO` to note missing features or functionality that should be added at a later date.
-  2. Use FIXME to note broken code that needs to be fixed.
+* Use `FIXME` to note broken code that needs to be fixed.
-  3. Use OPTIMIZE to note slow or inefficient code that may cause perfomance problems.
+* Use `OPTIMIZE` to note slow or inefficient code that may cause performance problems.
-  4. Use HACK to note code smells where questionable coding practices were used and should be refactored away.
+* Use `HACK` to note code smells where questionable coding practices were used and should be refactored away.
-  5. Use REVIEW to note anything that should be looked at to confirm it is working as intended.
+* Use `REVIEW` to note anything that should be looked at to confirm it is working as intended.
+For example: `REVIEW: Are we sure this is how the client does X currently?`

 <a name='classes'>
 ## Classes
 * Avoid the usage of class (@@) variables due to their 'nasty' behavior in inheritance.
 * Use def self.method to define class methods.
 This makes the methods more resistant to refactoring changes.

 <a name='exceptions'>
 ## Exceptions